 Currently, the European Union is in the process of enacting the chat control law.
 It has been widely criticised for effectively creating a mass surveillance and censorship regime not dissimilar to the Chinese Communist party’s rapacious and pathological grip on its own citizens.
 The unelected government would be able to eavesdrop on all private communications.

-An EU abomination
+‘Chat control’: an EU abomination

 And that’s not all, the law would make it practically impossible for existing open source operating systems to function, including all major Linux distributions.
 This means banning the free F-Droid open source Android application archive.